-There are three ways of returning your ballot, which is by mail (no postage is necessary), in person or at any Vote by Mail drop box location, or, at any Vote Center in L.A.
+There are three ways of returning your ballot: by mail (no postage is necessary), in person or at any Vote by Mail drop box location, or at any Vote Center in L.A.
 County.
 All ballots postmarked by Election Day, received by the L.A.
-County Registrar’s Office within the 17-day window will be counted.
+County Registrar’s Office within the 17-day window, will be counted.

 So, if you’d like to make your voting experience an iconic one, then these are some of the landmarks that you’ll be able to vote at this year: